janosgyerik/homepage/_posts/2013-07-02-learning-history-expansion-tricks-in-bash.markdown

 	<li>Delete words backwards with `C-w` or forward with `ESC-d` and paste them later with `C-y`</li>
 	<li>Jump around on the command line with `C-a`, `C-e`, `ESC-b`, `ESC-f`, or actually use `C-w` as a form of jumping back fast, or `C-c` to cancel and re-type</li>
 </ul>
 And so on.
 I use these in literally every single minute I spend in the shell, so they were really well worth memorizing!
-(See my slides on these and similar time-saving tricks on <a href="https://speakerdeck.com/janosgyerik/time-saving-tricks-on-the-command-line">SpeakerDeck</a>.)
+(See my slides on these and similar time-saving tricks on [SpeakerDeck](https://speakerdeck.com/janosgyerik/time-saving-tricks-on-the-command-line).)

 I rarely memorize new tricks.
 There's a sweet spot on the effort-benefit curve, beyond which the benefits are not that great.
 But from time to time I discover something new that might be worth learning and adding to my arsenal.
 Right now some history expansion tricks look pretty damn handy.